nkouevda/capital-gains/README.md

 optional arguments:
-  -h, --help     show this help message and exit --cents        round to nearest cents, not dollars -v, --version  show program's version number and exit
+  -h, --help     show this help message and exit --cents        round to nearest cent, not dollar
+  -v, --version  show program's version number and exit
 ```